Editor for this page: Samantha Hogenson Bray

 Aalborg University in Copenhagen, Denmark, offers a specialized masters in Global Tourism Development, with courses in Global Tourism and Transnational Mobility and Sustainable Development and Tourism.

-Arizona State University has an online master’s program in Sustainable Tourism as well as a masters of Advanced Study in Sustainable Tourism.
+Arizona State University has an online master’s program in Sustainable Tourism.
 The University also has a Center for Sustainable Tourism that provides community engagement and research.

-Brock University in Ontario, Canada, has a Department of Tourism Management (formerly Tourism and Environment), which offers an undergraduate degree that combines knowledge of environmental issues and sustainability with an in-depth understanding of sustainable tourism management.
+Brock University in Ontario, Canada, has a Department of Geography and Tourism Studies, which offers a specialized undergraduate degree in Tourism and Environment with the option to stream in Tourism Management that combine knowledge of environmental issues and sustainability with an in-depth understanding of sustainable tourism management.
 The department also produces research.

-Bournemouth University in England offers a BA in Tourism Management, MSc in Tourism Management, and MSc in International Hospitality and Tourism Management, with opportunities to specialize in cultural, natural, and other types of sustainably minded tourism.
+Bournemouth University in England offers a BA in Tourism Management, MSc in Tourism Management, MSc in International Hospitality and Tourism Management, and MSc in Tourism Marketing Management, with opportunities to specialize in cultural, natural, and other types of sustainably minded tourism.

 Capilano University in North Vancouver, B.C., Canada has several types of undergraduate and certificate degrees in tourism management, which include emphases in sustainability, community engagement, global consciousness, and engaged and experiential learning.

-East Carolina University in Greenville, NC hosts the Center for Sustainability through the College of Business, with a strong focus in tourism, alongside a MS in Sustainable Tourism.
-The Center conducts a wide range of research and initiatives in various niches of sustainable tourism.
+East Carolina University in Greenville, NC hosts the Center for Sustainable Energy and Environmental Engineering, which includes the study of tourism, alongside a MS in Sustainable Tourism and Hospitality.
+The Center focuses on collaborative research in areas of sustainable energy and ecological systems.

 Eastern Michigan University offers a Geography Major – Geotourism Concentration and a Tourism Geography minor.